The Nun movies in order The Nun Marathon

 Why the Chronological Order Matters

-Watching The Nun films in release order means missing out on the suspenseful buildup that James Wan and his team have meticulously crafted.
-By viewing The Nun and The Nun II chronologically before the rest of the Conjuring Universe, you witness how Valak's influence spreads from a cursed convent in Romania to haunted houses in the US.
-It shows how subtle cursed relics and nun apparition scares spread like a virus through the universe.
-It's like setting the first stones in a domino line: everything that follows is a result of this origin story.
+Watching the films in release order means missing out on the suspenseful buildup that James Wan and his team have meticulously crafted.
+If you watch The Nun and The Nun II in order, you'll see how Valak's influence spreads from a cursed convent in Romania to haunted houses in the US.
+It shows how cursed relics and nun apparition scares spread like a virus through the universe.
+It's like setting the first stones in a domino line — everything that follows is a result of this origin story.
+You'll also gain more context for the later films, such as why Lorraine Warren reacts so strongly to certain visions or how Maurice, as a possessed host, bridges the gap between European horror and the Warrens' American cases.
+The viewing order is not only more enjoyable, but also more logical.

-Perfect for a Themed Night of Gothic Vibes
+Perfect for a themed night of gothic vibes!